 Site that teaches the basics of typing, starting with the home row keys.

-Time test in which in which participates type words that appear.
+Timed test in which participants type words that appear.
 Test measures number of correct words typed and percentage of accuracy.